LunarWatcher/se-data-dump-transformer/README.md

 Note that since someone is uploading an unofficial version to archive.org, you may not need to use the downloader at all.
 However, to make sure this access continues, I strongly encourage you to download directly from SE anyway if you can -- this helps decrease the chance the uploader is identified and blocked by SE, which will turn into a problem for archival efforts in the long term.
 It may also decrease the chances SE points to low usage numbers as an excuse to axe the data dump entirely.[^4]

 [^4]: There's no guarantee the data dump will continue existing anymore - removing as many justifications to axe the data dump as possible may become increasingly important at some point.
-Unfortunately, if it is, we won't find out until it's too late, an dthe data dump is axed.
+Unfortunately, if it is, we won't find out until it's too late by seeing the data dump get axed.

 ### Other tools